Where Is Your Child's Safe Place?

 And then the prefrontal Cortex, the executive state, they’re thinking “What can I learn?”

-If your child feels safe and connected, this is the optimum state for their brain to be in order to learn.
+In the executive state your child feels safe and connected.
+This is the optimum state for their brain to be in order to learn.

 Now they are feeling safe and connected enough so they can learn.